DoneTurnip/Kosta-Auto/README.md

 Kosta Auto is a car part shop management system that allows users to manage car parts and their corresponding warehouses.
 This repository contains both the backend API built with Spring Boot and a frontend UI built using Blazor, allowing for seamless interaction with the system.

+> [!IMPORTANT]
+> The MySQL server has been shut down in Google Cloud, so the project is unable to reach the data, that is stored in the cloud.
+Apart from that, everything is functional, only needs some data to work with.

 ## Table of Contents

 - [Overview](#overview)